 Our conceptions of time and seasonal change may be challenged by the specificities of the yearlong chronology of straight, single-exposure photographs.
 In particular, ideas of spring and autumn are often simplistic.
 Vermont gives these preconceptions a good shake.
 The northern locale, combined with the mountainous terrain, produces a highly variable weather cycle.
 The elevations of the pictures vary by as much as 2,500 feet, which can effect a two-week difference in climatic conditions.
 As writer John Elder has observed, “The weather extremes demand a constant reorientation from New Englanders.”6 I am sure he would include wearing a warmer coat in this adjustment, but he points to more encompassing changes of attitudes.

 John Huddleston is the Fletcher Professor of the Arts Emeritus.
-At Home in the Northern Forest can be purchased here.
+This essay is an excerpt from Huddleston’s latest book, At Home in the Northern Forest, which can be purchased here.

 - As quoted in David R. Foster and John D. Aber, editors, Forests in Time: The Environmental Consequences of 1,000 Years of Change in New England (New Haven, CT: Yale University Press, 2004), vi.